aphorism44/phaser-barchart/README.md

         </ul>
    </li>
    <li>Finally, you'll need to update the score graph every second.
-HINT: if you already made a function to handle the timed update of the score array, you should be able to put it there.</li>
+HINT: if you already made a function to handle the timed update of the score array, you should be able to include the graph update there.</li>
 </ol>
 <br>
 If you succeeded, you should see a game like this.
 Graphing scores doesn't seem very useful, but there are many games where this will help.